Backdoor (computing): Countermeasures

 Once a system has been compromised with a backdoor or Trojan horse, such as the Trusting Trust compiler, it is very hard for the "rightful" user to regain control of the system – typically one should rebuild a clean system and transfer data (but not executables) over.
 However, several practical weaknesses in the Trusting Trust scheme have been suggested.
 For example, a sufficiently motivated user could painstakingly review the machine code of the untrusted compiler before using it.
 As mentioned above, there are ways to hide the Trojan horse, such as subverting the disassembler; but there are ways to counter that defense, too, such as writing a disassembler from scratch.

-A generic method to counter trusting trust attacks is called Diverse Double-Compiling (DDC).
+A generic method to counter trusting trust attacks is called diverse double-compiling.
 The method requires a different compiler and the source code of the compiler-under-test.
 That source, compiled with both compilers, results in two different stage-1 compilers, which however should have the same behavior.
 Thus the same source compiled with both stage-1 compilers must then result in two identical stage-2 compilers.
 A formal proof is given that the latter comparison guarantees that the purported source code and executable of the compiler-under-test correspond, under some assumptions.
 This method was applied by its author to verify that the C compiler of the GCC suite (v.
 3.0.4) contained no trojan, using icc (v.
 11.0) as the different compiler.

 In practice such verifications are not done by end users, except in extreme circumstances of intrusion detection and analysis, due to the rarity of such sophisticated attacks, and because programs are typically distributed in binary form.
 Removing backdoors (including compiler backdoors) is typically done by simply rebuilding a clean system.
 However, the sophisticated verifications are of interest to operating system vendors, to ensure that they are not distributing a compromised system, and in high-security settings, where such attacks are a realistic concern.